troclaux/notes/aws.md

 ## Athena

 > interactive query service that allows you to analyze data in Amazon S3 using standard SQL

+- uses sql to query files
+- analyze data in s3 using serverless sql
+- supports
+  - csv, json, orc, avro, parquet
+- use compressed or columns data to reduce cost

+- use cases:
+  - business intelligence
+  - analytics
+  - reporting
+  - analyza and query vpc flow logs

 ## EMR - Elastic MapReduce